 Selecting Domain (Optional)

-Selection you make restricts available channels for wln.activescan and wln.associate methods.
-These are the methods that cause the GA1000 and WA2000 to transmit data.
-Wln.scan is not restricted by the selected domain in any way, because it only listens for incoming Wi-Fi signals, without actually transmitting anything.
+The selection you make restricts available channels for wln.activescan and wln.associate methods.
+These are the methods that cause the GA1000, WA2000 to transmit data.
+The wln.scan method is not restricted by the selected domain in any way, because it only listens for incoming Wi-Fi signals, without actually transmitting anything.

-One side effect of the above is that you may be able to discover a network with wln.scan, yet unable to associate with it because this network is operating on a channel which is disallowed in a currently selected domain!
+One side effect of the above is that you may be able to discover a network with wln.scan, yet be unable to associate with it because this network is operating on a channel that is disallowed in a currently selected domain!